St\"ackel and Eisenhart lifts, Haantjes geometry and Gravitation: The St ackel lift as a generalization of the Eisenhart lift

 \subsection{The Riemannian Eisenhart lift as a St\"ackel lift}

 As a first example of the previous approach, we discuss the standard Eisenhart lift, in its Riemannian version, for a class of both integrable and maximally superintegrable models in 2D.
-Precisely, we will show that the Eisenhart lifting procedure is equivalent to a St\"ackel lift of the simple form
+Precisely, we will show that the Eisenhart lifting procedure is equivalent to a St\"ackel lift of a suitable St\"ackel matrix defined on the configuration space, according to the following result.